UNESCO

 Form vessels using foot-powered wheel systems

-Vessel bodies are shaped using hands, water, natural tools and embodied techniques transmitted through apprenticeship.
+Vessel bodies are shaped using water, natural bamboo tools and embodied techniques transmitted through apprenticeship.
+Rotation is generated through a foot-powered wheel system, allowing practitioners to regulate speed and stability through coordinated foot movements, while shaping the vessel with their hands.

-• Apply TAWE sealing and surface preparation stages
+• Apply Tague sealing and surface preparation stages

 • Structure and apply earth-based surface designs